David Gulpilil: Personal life and family

-Gulpilil suffered from alcoholism having been introduced to grog during filming of Walkabout.
+Gulpilil suffered from alcoholism, having been introduced to grog during filming of Walkabout.
 In later life, it led to several clashes with the law.
 In 2006, Gulpilil was charged with carrying an offensive weapon after an altercation at the house of a friend in Darwin, when Gulpilil had allegedly armed himself with a machete after he and his wife had been asked to leave the home by the homeowners, who had allegedly armed themselves with a totem pole and a garden hoe.
 However, he was found not guilty after the judge accepted that the machete was used for cultural purposes, including carving didgeridoos, and had not been intended for use as a weapon.

-On 30 March 2007, a Darwin magistrate imposed a 12-month domestic violence order against Gulpilil over an incident which took place against his wife, Miriam Ashley, on 28 December 2006, and he was ordered to stay away from her while drinking.
+On 30 March 2007, a Darwin magistrate imposed a 12-month domestic violence order on Gulpilil over an incident which had involved his wife, Miriam Ashley, on 28 December 2006; Gulpilil was ordered to stay away from her while drinking.
 In December 2010, Gulpilil was charged with aggravated assault against Ashley, with the court hearing that he had thrown a broom at her, fracturing her arm.
 In September 2011, he was found guilty and sentenced to twelve months in Berrimah Prison in Darwin.
 After this stint in prison, he finally got sober.

 Gulpilil's other wives or partners included Airlie Thomas and Robyn Djunginy.
 Two of his daughters are Phoebe Marson and Makia McLaughlin.
 Seven children survived him: Jida (a musician and actor), Milan, Makia, Andrew, Jamie, Phoebe and Malakai.
 Witiyana Marika, Yolngu elder, musician and band member of Yothu Yindi, is his son by lore.

-Several members of his family are artists, including his twin sister (yapa), Mary Dhapalany, a leading weaver; his brother, Peter Minygululu, known for his story-telling and detailed artworks; and former wife Robyn Djunginy, who was known for her bottle paintings.
+Several members of his family are artists, including his twin sister (yapa), Mary Dhalapany, a leading weaver; his brother, Peter Minygululu, known for his story-telling and detailed artworks; and former wife Robyn Djunginy, who was known for her bottle paintings.
 His nephew (waku), Bobby Bununggurr, is a singer, dancer, law man and reconciliation advocate.
-During the 1970s and 1980s, the two men travelled widely together, performing, dancing and singing.
+During the 1970s and 1980s, the two men travelled widely together, performing, dancing, and singing.